 In case of a specific time fence, the available stock, or on-hand inventory, along with the scheduled receipts are considered for calculating whether a planner order release is required or not.

 Let us consider an example,

 Now this week, there is a demand for 40units.
 This makes the projected available as 15.
-As the projected available is now positive, it does not require any MPS to be released.
+As the projected availability is now positive, it does not require any MPS to be released.

 How are purchase requisitions different from planned orders?

 An adequately investigated and rightly generated planned order later matures into a purchase requisition.
 This order gives the appropriate controls to a business to make purchases on the ground of business requirements.

 Hence a planned order is never arbitrarily generated based on assumptions; it has to be dealt with carefully.